Interstate 11: Current status

-As of 2024, I-11 is entirely in Clark County, Nevada extending from the Arizona state line on the Hoover Dam Bypass through Las Vegas to SR 157 northwest of the city.
+As of January 2026, I-11 is entirely in Clark County, Nevada, extending from the Arizona state line on the Hoover Dam Bypass through Las Vegas to SR 157 northwest of the city.
 An extension to Mercury is currently being planned.
 The Nevada portion of the original I-11 corridor is a full freeway that meets current Interstate Highway standards from the Mike O'Callaghan–Pat Tillman Memorial Bridge on US 93 to the northwest of Las Vegas on US 95.
 While the bulk of US 93 through Arizona has been widened to four lanes, some portions of the corridor are not built to Interstate Highway standards, as there are scattered at-grade intersections, substandard roadway and shoulder widths, median crossovers, and other deficiencies.
 Part of these dual roadways are repaved, restriped sections of very old parts of US 93.
 Farther south, a direct system interchange with US 93 and I-40 is planned to eliminate the bottleneck at Beale Street in western Kingman; once this interchange is completed and all at-grade intersections of US 93 between Kingman and Hoover Dam are eliminated, I-11 will be extended south into Arizona to I-40 in Kingman.
 The first phase of construction began in 2024 and will finish in 2026.
 It will construct direct connectors from westbound I-40 to northbound US 93 and from southbound US 93 to eastbound I-40.
 The remaining movements between US 93 and I-40 will continue to use the existing Beale Street interchange until traffic demands warrant and the second phase can be funded.

 Phase 4 of the US 93 Corridor Improvement Project will finish what was started in 1998 and connect the four sections of the divided highway to Wickenburg, allowing more traffic on these congested roads.
-US 93 will be cosigned as I-11 once it is built to Interstate standards, and may be decommissioned from north of Las Vegas to its southern terminus afterwards.
+US 93 will be cosigned as I-11 once it is built to Interstate standards.